-This policy and procedure sets forth [Insert company name]'s action plan for the protection of our employees from aerosol transmitted diseases (e.g., SARS, Ebola, influenza, etc.) and the preparation for business continuity in the event of a regionally impacted or pandemic event such as the novel coronavirus known as COVID-19.
+This policy and procedure sets an organization's action plan for the protection of employees from aerosol transmitted diseases (e.g., SARS, Ebola, influenza, etc.) and the preparation for business continuity in the event of a regionally impacted or pandemic event such as the novel coronavirus known as COVID-19.
 The procedures are based on traditional infection prevention and industrial hygiene practices promoted by the US Department of Health & Human Services-Centers for Disease Control (CDC), the World Health Organization (WHO) and OSHA.